SharePoint/sp-dev-docs/docs/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online.md

 - **Unsupported use cases**

-    Unsupported use of SharePoint Online may experience throttling.
+    Unsupported use of SharePoint OnliMne may experience throttling.
 Using SharePoint and OneDrive as an intermediary service between Microsoft 365 and another repository is an example of an unsupported use case.

+- **Creating multiple AppIDs for the same application**

+    Do not create separate AppIDs where the applications essentially perform the same operations, such as backup or data loss prevention.
+Applications running against the same tenant ultimately share the same resource of the tenant.
+Historically some applications have tried this approach to get around the application throttling but ended up exhausting the tenant’s resource and causing multiple applications to be throttled in the tenant.

 ## Why can't you just tell me the exact throttling limits?